-This page will list the people involved and outline a few of the backroom deals that helped the FBI and Utah police hide their mistakes by convicting a naive refugee.
+This page will list the people involved and outline a few of the backroom deals that helped the FBI and Utah police hide their mistakes.
 Names won’t be used initially, even though many of them are public.

 1) When the FBI and police ‘higher ups’ realized what their agents had done during the interrogation, they realized the interview could not be shown to any jury.
 The interview shows that Esar Met knew nothing about the crime, but it also shows that an FBI agent and a local detective had no qualms about extracting an obviously false confession, even carefully feeding details of the crime to their victim, so the confession would be more believable.